 Natalie Rios serves as the outreach coordinator for the Society of Women Engineers (SWE).
 In this role, she manages 12 team members and has used the Gallup Strength Finder curriculum to organize subcommittees based on identified strengths so members can collaborate and thrive.
 She also utilized CSU’s admission platform, Slate, for event registration which dramatically improved organization of the Introduce a Girl to Engineering Day event and allowed collection of more participant information.
 From this information, SWE can identify which participants apply to CSU for engineering, giving SWE information about the effectiveness of their outreach to middle school girls.

 2017/18 Award Winner

-Tyler Daniels has demonstrated leadership skills working in the Therapeutic Materials and Biointerfacial Research Laboratory at CSU, attaining his Eagle Scout rank in the Boy Scouts of America, and serving as a resident assistant on campus.
+Tyler Daniel has demonstrated leadership skills working in the Therapeutic Materials and Biointerfacial Research Laboratory at CSU, attaining his Eagle Scout rank in the Boy Scouts of America, and serving as a resident assistant on campus.
 A Daniels Scholar, Tyler has also worked every semester, often working multiple jobs.
 After graduation, he hopes to work in genetics, specifically DNA manipulation, to help cure cancer and other life-long diseases.

 2016/17 Award Winner

 Hannah Robinson demonstrated leadership in designing a new lab for students taking machine dynamics.
 Robinson’s lab allows students to design a four-bar mechanism representing components of the human knee and testing their design on 3D printed bones.
 In the future, she hopes to work with a medical device company and utilize her background to improve patient care.